MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

   - This repository is used to store application configuration including Kubernetes objects such as ConfigMaps, Deployments, Services, and HPA objects.
 Structure the repository with different folders for each application.
 Flux will synchronize changes from this repository and target branch, to the cluster.
   - Incorporate tools that make it easier for application developers and operators to build initial configuration per environment.
 Application Operators should define Kubernetes specific application configuration that take advantage of package managers such as Helm or configuration tools like Kustomize overlays to make configuration simpler.
   - Create a branch that represents each environment type.
 This will allow fine grain control of changes into each specific environment such as non-prod and production environments.
+  - When the application(s) are deployed to a particular namespace, use the namespace scope feature within the GitOps configuration to enforce configuration to only a certain namespace.
 - Cluster-wide configuration repository:
-  - Define cluster-wide components that a Cluster Operator will manage such as ingress controller, namespaces, RBAC, and a monitoring stack.
+  - Define cluster-wide components that a Cluster Operator will manage such as Ingress Controller, Namespaces, RBAC, and a monitoring stack.
 Flux will synchronize changes from this repository and target branch, to the cluster.
   - Structure the repository with different folders representing different components.
   - Create a branch that represents each environment type.
 This will allow fine grain control of changes into each specific environment such as non-prod and production environments.
+  - Cluster Operators should take advantage of package managers such as Helm or configuration tools like Kustomize overlays to make configuration simpler.

 ###	CI/CD and Configuration Update Process